zero-sum-games/counterplay/README.md

 ## Demo

-The most current build can be found on [itch.io](https://maxwellmatt.itch.io/).
+The most current build can be found on <a href="https://maxwellmatt.itch.io/counterplay" target="_blank">itch.io</a>.

 ### Controls
 - SPACE highlights tiles for movement